azagniotov/stubby4j/README.md

 That's it!

-For more information and more complex examples, please dive into the rest of documentation, especially [Endpoint configuration HOWTO](#endpoint-configuration-howto)
+For more information and more complex examples, please dive into the rest of documentation, especially [HTTP endpoint configuration HOWTO](#http-endpoint-configuration-howto)

 [Back to top](#table-of-contents)